Invisalign treatment is an alternative to traditional braces for teeth straightening.

-There are payment options to make Invisalign cost more affordable.
+There are several payment options to make Invisalign cost more affordable.

 A monthly payment plan for Invisalign is an arrangement between you and your orthodontist to divide your clear aligners’ cost over the length of treatment.
 Usually, orthodontists require a down payment before treatment starts.

 Many orthodontists provide flexible and affordable monthly payment plans.
 During your Invisalign treatment consultation, ask your orthodontist what payment options they offer.

 A flexible spending account is otherwise known as an FSA.
 This account can be used to pay for specific medical, dental, and orthodontic treatment costs.
 These treatment costs include Invisalign clear aligners.

 Your employer manages your FSA.
 You pay money into the account during the year, often through a deduction from your paycheck.
 You may set aside up to $2,600 each year.
 However, not all employers provide an FSA option.